Liam Nolan (Muay Thai)

-Liam Nolan is a British Muay Thai fighter who competes for the ONE Championship organization.
-He is the reigning WBC Muay Thai World Middleweight Champion.
+Liam Nolan is a British retired Muay Thai fighter.
+He competed for the ONE Championship organization and was the former WBC Muay Thai World Middleweight Champion.

 Biography and career

 Early years

 Nolan grew up in London where he tried Wing Chun and Taekwondo before switching to Muay Thai and settling at The Minotaur Gym, future Knowlesy Academy.
 Under the teaching of Christian Knowles, Nolan started to compete regularly at the age of 13 in both Muay Thai and kickboxing rules often against older opponents.
 By the time he was 16 years old Nolan had decided to leave school and pursue a professional career.

-On March 4, 2017 Nolan captured his first professional title when he defeated Dean Blunt by unanimous decision, becoming the IKF Pro Muay Thai British champion.
+On 4 March 2017 Nolan captured his first professional title when he defeated Dean Blunt by unanimous decision, becoming the IKF Pro Muay Thai British champion.

-On September 29, 2017 Nolan faced Anthony Njokuani at the inaugural Triumphant fight series event in Rohnert Park, California, United States.
+On 29 September 2017 Nolan faced Anthony Njokuani at the inaugural Triumphant fight series event in Rohnert Park, California, United States.
 Nolan won by split decision and became the WMC Intercontinental -72.5 kg Champion.

-On May 5, 2018 Nolan traveled to France to compete on the Hanuman Fight event where he defeated Papou Samaké by decision after five rounds.
+On 5 May 2018 Nolan traveled to France to compete on the Hanuman Fight event where he defeated Papou Samaké by decision after five rounds.

-On October 6, 2018 Nolan faced Connor McCormack at the Roar Combat League 10 event.
-The fight would determine the #1 rated Super Welterweight fighter in the Uk and crown a new Roar Combat League champion.
+On 6 October 2018 Nolan faced Connor McCormack at the Roar Combat League 10 event.
+The fight would determine the #1 rated Super Welterweight fighter in the Uk and a new Roar Combat League champion.
 Nolan won by split decision.

 ONE Championship

 In January 2019 Liam Nolan signed a contract with ONE Championship.
-He made his debut on March 8, 2019 at ONE Championship: Reign of Valor against Enriko Kehl under kickboxing rules.
+He made his debut on 8 March 2019 at ONE Championship: Reign of Valor against Enriko Kehl under kickboxing rules.
 Nolan was defeated by second-round TKO.

-On August 16, 2019 Nolan faced Bangpleenoi PetchyindeeAcademy at ONE Championship: Dreams of Gold.
+On 16 August 2019 Nolan faced Bangpleenoi PetchyindeeAcademy at ONE Championship: Dreams of Gold.
 The fight was disputed at a catchweight of 72 kg.
 He lost the fight by majority decision.
 The decision was controversial due to the referee judging as a slip what appeared to be a knockdown from an elbow strike landed by Nolan during the first round.

-On November 22, 2019 Nolan registered his first win under the ONE banner as he defeated Brown Pinas by unanimous decision at ONE Championship: Edge Of Greatness.
+On 22 November 2019 Nolan registered his first win under the ONE banner as he defeated Brown Pinas by unanimous decision at ONE Championship: Edge Of Greatness.

 WBC Muay Thai world middleweight champion

-On November 7, 2021 Nolan challenged Youssef Boughanem for his WBC Muay Thai World title at a Real Fighters promotion event in Hilversum, Netherlands.
+On 7 November 2021 Nolan challenged Youssef Boughanem for his WBC Muay Thai World title at a Real Fighters promotion event in Hilversum, Netherlands.
 Nolan won the fight by split decision, becoming the 8th WBC Muay Thai World Middleweight Champion and handing his first loss under Muay Thai rules in six years to the former champion.